Nico995/Bertserini-on-Telegram/README.md

 # Bertserini-on-Telegram

-This is an implementation of the bertserini pipeline, wrapped around a telegram bot, for a nice chatbot-like experience. enjoy :)
+Bertserini-on-Telegram is a pytorch Bertserini implementation with a small utility to plug it in a Telegram bot.